synopse/mORMot2/src/tools/mget/README.md

 By design, *PeerCache* processing needs some UDP and TCP servers to run on the background.
 This is the point of the `--prompt` command line kind of process: you can ask for files to downloads, but peers can also ask for your own cached files during the prompt wait.

-A lot of additional features or options are available, e.g. use a local cache folder, limit the bandwith usage during the download, define HTTPS certificate validation, or tune any `--peer` setting, like `--peerSecret` or `--peerPort`.
+A lot of additional features or options are available, e.g. use a local cache folder, limit the bandwidth usage during the download, define HTTPS certificate validation, or tune any `--peer` setting, like `--peerSecret` or `--peerPort`.